paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

 # Conclusion

-Code challenges is something I'm not a big fan of.
+Code challenge is something I'm not a big fan of.
 I myself avoid applying these metal-cold code challenges and prefer code questions where a detailed discussion is enough to find a solution then you iterate with the candidate.
 It's more humane, more respectful and you better understand the candidate.
 But given the feedback I got, it turned into a matter of honour to implement this, and if some day they see it, nice, if not, it's my peace of mind that counts.

 [morse]: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/International_Morse_Code.svg/186px-International_Morse_Code.svg.png